Tech CEO arrested in 1992 cold case

 On Saturday police arrested John Kevin Woodward, 58, the President and CEO of Readytech, at John F. Kennedy Airport in New York City when he arrived from Amsterdam.
 He was then charged with the murder of Laurie Houts—his roommate’s girlfriend—in Mountain View 30 years ago.

-In September of 1992 a passerby noticed Houts dead in her vehicle on Crittenden Lane in Mountain View.
+In September 1992, a passerby noticed Houts dead in her vehicle on Crittenden Lane in Mountain View.
 The rope that had been used to kill her was still around her neck.
 Footprints were visible on the windshield interior, a sign that she struggled for her life.

 Investigations quickly steered law enforcement towards Woodward as a prime suspect.
 He was reportedly jealous of Houts because he developed an “unrequited romantic attachment” to her boyfriend, Woodward’s roommate.
 Woodward reportedly had no alibi.